Conference Code: 17ZA01ICWBM

 Selected Conference Papers

 1) Assessment of Landfill Pollution Load on Hydroecosystem by Use of Heavy Metal Bioaccumulation Data in FishGintarė Sauliutė, Gintaras Svecevičius 2) Impact of Gold and Silver Nanoparticles on Terrestrial Flora and MicroorganismsL.
-Steponavičiūtė, L. Steponavičienė 3) The Internet of Things Ecosystem: Survey of the Current Landscape, Identity Relationship Management, Multifactor Authentication Mechanisms, and Underlying ProtocolsNazli W. Hardy 4) Moroccan Mountains: Forest Ecosystems and Biodiversity Conservation StrategiesMohammed Sghir Taleb 5) Analytical Study on Threats to Wetland Ecosystems and their Solutions in the Framework of the Ramsar ConventionEhsan Daryadel, Farhad Talaei 6) Aquatic Modeling: An Interplay between ScalesChristina G. Siontorou 7) Temporal Variation of Shorebirds Population in Two Different Mudflats AreasN.
-Norazlimi, R. Ramli 8) Perceptions of Climate Change Risk to Forest Ecosystems: A Case Study of Patale Community Forestry User Group, NepalN.
-R. P Withana, E. Auch 9) Ecosystem Model for Environmental ApplicationsCristina Schreiner, Romeo Ciobanu, Marius Pislaru 10) Dynamics of Phytoplankton Blooms in the Baltic Sea – Numerical SimulationsL.
-Dzierzbicka-Głowacka, M. Janecki 11) Dynamics of Nutrients Pool in the Baltic Sea Using the Ecosystem Model 3D-CEMBS L. Dzierzbicka-Głowacka, M. Janecki 12) Business Model Topology in Emerging Business EcosystemOlga Novikova, Timo Vuori 13) Exploring Structure of Mobile Ecosystem: Inter-Industry Network Analysis ApproachYongyoon Suh, Chulhyun Kim, Moon-soo Kim 14) Current Status of Nitrogen Saturation in the Upper Reaches of the Kanna River, JapanSakura Yoshii, Masakazu Abe, Akihiro Iijima 15) Evaluation of Market Limitations in the Case of Ecosystem ServicesGiani Gradinaru
+Steponavičiūtė, L. Steponavičienė 3) The Internet of Things Ecosystem: Survey of the Current Landscape, Identity Relationship Management, Multifactor Authentication Mechanisms, and Underlying ProtocolsNazli W. Hardy 4) Moroccan Mountains: Forest Ecosystems and Biodiversity Conservation StrategiesMohammed Sghir Taleb 5) Transformation of the Business Model in an Occupational Health Care Company Embedded in an Emerging Personal Data Ecosystem: A Case Study in FinlandTero Huhtala, Minna Pikkarainen, Saila Saraniemi 6) Analytical Study on Threats to Wetland Ecosystems and their Solutions in the Framework of the Ramsar ConventionEhsan Daryadel, Farhad Talaei 7) Aquatic Modeling: An Interplay between ScalesChristina G. Siontorou 8) Temporal Variation of Shorebirds Population in Two Different Mudflats AreasN.
+Norazlimi, R. Ramli 9) Perceptions of Climate Change Risk to Forest Ecosystems: A Case Study of Patale Community Forestry User Group, NepalN.
+R. P Withana, E. Auch 10) Ecosystem Model for Environmental ApplicationsCristina Schreiner, Romeo Ciobanu, Marius Pislaru 11) Dynamics of Phytoplankton Blooms in the Baltic Sea – Numerical SimulationsL.
+Dzierzbicka-Głowacka, M. Janecki 12) Dynamics of Nutrients Pool in the Baltic Sea Using the Ecosystem Model 3D-CEMBS L. Dzierzbicka-Głowacka, M. Janecki 13) Business Model Topology in Emerging Business EcosystemOlga Novikova, Timo Vuori 14) Exploring Structure of Mobile Ecosystem: Inter-Industry Network Analysis ApproachYongyoon Suh, Chulhyun Kim, Moon-soo Kim 15) Current Status of Nitrogen Saturation in the Upper Reaches of the Kanna River, JapanSakura Yoshii, Masakazu Abe, Akihiro Iijima

 Similar conferences about Forestry and Wildlife Sciences